 No modifications are planned for this BMP at this time.
-Roanoke County will continue to develop and implement the remaining SWPPPs, as previously identified and reported under BMP 6-6 and documented in Section III, under BMP 6-6.
+Roanoke County will continue to implement the SWPPPs, as previously identified and reported under BMP 6-6.

 T-5: Enhanced Illicit Discharge Detection and Elimination Program (EC)

 Identify and eliminate Illicit Discharges by proactively visiting and observing conditions at businesses that may have the potential to discharge elevated levels of E. coli into receiving waters.